Who I Am

-Jean splits her time between private patients and working acute and outpatient at Texas Children’s Hospital with infants and children with feeding and swallowing difficulties.
-She is also the lead therapist at TCH’s Head & Neck Cancer Program.
+Jean splits her time between private patients and working acute and outpatient at a Pediatric Hospital with infants and children with feeding and swallowing difficulties.
+She is also the lead therapist for a Pediatric Head & Neck Cancer Program.

 Jean holds the following certifications: Certified Brain Injury Specialist (CBIS), Applied Behavior Analysis (ABA) Level 1, and Certified Lactation Counselor (CLC).
 Jean has completed trainings with a focus on Tethered Oral Tissues (TOTS), Breastfeeding, SOS Approach to feeding, SOFFI Method ™, Passy Muir Valve, Tracheostomy and Ventilator dependent patients, and Videofluoroscopic Swallow Studies.

 Jean has presented twice at the Texas Speech-Language-Hearing Association (TSHA) on cognitive rehabilitation and feeding/swallowing among the infant with cardiac heart defect.
-She has published articles on children with brain injury and dysphagia in infants with Cerebral Palsy, as well as a pending a research publication dysphagia among infants with congenital heart defects.
+She has published articles on children with brain injury and dysphagia in infants with Cerebral Palsy and infants with congenital heart defects.